MingSun-Tse/Efficient-NeRF/README.md

 ## Reference

-If our work or code helps you, please consider citing our paper.
+If our work or code helps you, please consider to cite our paper.
 Thank you!

-    @article{wang2022r2l,
+    @inproceedings{wang2022r2l,
-      Author = {Huan Wang and Jian Ren and Zeng Huang and Kyle Olszewski and Menglei Chai and Yun Fu and Sergey Tulyakov}, Title = {R2L: Distilling Neural Radiance Field to Neural Light Field for Efficient Novel View Synthesis}, Booktitle = {ECCV},
+      author = {Huan Wang and Jian Ren and Zeng Huang and Kyle Olszewski and Menglei Chai and Yun Fu and Sergey Tulyakov}, title = {R2L: Distilling Neural Radiance Field to Neural Light Field for Efficient Novel View Synthesis}, booktitle = {ECCV},
-      Year = {2022}
+      year = {2022}
     }